Top Sights of the Golden Triangle in Thailand (2024)

 Don Sao Island (Laos)

-Don Sao Island Golden Triangle
+Don Sao Island (Laos) Golden Triangle

 Right on the waterfront village you can negotiate a river trip and visit the island of Don Sao, owned by Laos.
 There are no sights on this island, only a market with cheap fakes of fashion brands – but the very fact that you visited another country is quite the excitement in itself, plus its worth the ride across the river!